sveltejs/svelte/.changeset/rotten-eggs-jog.md

 "svelte": patch
 ---

-fix: loosen restrictions on $state rune for return statements
+fix: loosen restrictions on $state rune when passed objects or arrays